A glimpse at Applied Therapeutics Inc.'s potential climb to old highs - The Dwinnex

-As of close of business last night, Applied Therapeutics Inc.’s stock clocked out at $0.71, up 9.26% from its previous closing price of $0.65.
-In other words, the price has increased by $+0.0602 from its previous closing price.
-On the day, 968005 shares were traded.
+In the latest session, Applied Therapeutics Inc. (NASDAQ: APLT) closed at $0.89 up 4.34% from its previous closing price of $0.86.
+In other words, the price has increased by $+0.0372 from its previous closing price.
+On the day, 1194935 shares were traded.
+APLT stock price reached its highest trading level at $0.9900 during the session, while it also had its lowest trading level at $0.8598.

 Top 5 Cheap Stocks to Own Right Now